 - Failing to maintain a sterile environment

-What Should You Do if You Believe You Have Been the Victim of a Surgical Error?
+What Should You Do if You Were Injured by a Surgical Error in Baltimore?

 If you think you were harmed by the negligence of a medical professional during surgery, you can protect your rights.
 First, never accept a settlement offer from the hospital, surgeon, or insurance company before speaking to a lawyer.
 After you accept a settlement, it is very difficult to obtain additional compensation, and first settlement offers are often far less than what you deserve.
 Make sure to document the way in which your injuries affect you, including any pain you experience, problems you have sleeping, activities in which you are unable to participate, and feelings of anxiety or depression that you may have.
 Finally, seek out an attorney who practices in the area of medical malpractice.
 These cases differ significantly from those involving other personal injuries, and a lawyer without experience in this area of law may not get you the compensation you deserve.

-Contact Us Today to Speak with a Baltimore Medical Malpractice Attorney
+Contact Us Today to Speak with a Baltimore Surgical Injury Attorney

-If a botched surgical procedure victimized you, contact an attorney as soon as possible.
+If a botched surgical procedure victimized you, contact a Baltimore surgical error injury attorney as soon as possible.
 Incidents like these are typically the result of medical negligence, and victims are often able to recover significant compensation for their losses.
 Attorney Randolph Rice understands how to hold negligent medical professionals accountable for their actions and works hard to ensure that his clients obtain the compensation they deserve.
 To schedule a free case evaluation with Mr. Rice, call our office today at (410) 694-7291 or send us an email through our online contact form.